chrischongyj/Dodge-That-Shit/README.md

 # Dodge That Shit

+UPDATE (11/9) : I GOT ACCEPTED!
+I'm genuinely so happy as this is probably my first coding competition and I learnt so much about Javascript and HTML5 games!
+Can't wait to create more complex games in future!

 PLAY NOW: https://dodge-that-shit.herokuapp.com/
+Link to js13kGames Page: https://2019.js13kgames.com/entries/dodge-that-shit

 This is a game created for the js13kGames 2019 Javascript and HTML5 game development competition.
 Submissions have to be less than 13kB!
 Link to competition: https://2019.js13kgames.com/